-Since 2007, CORES must, by national law (which follows EU regulation), maintain at any given time a stock of at least 37 days' worth of national oil product consumption; this requirement holds until year-end 2010.
-Thereafter, the minimum should, according to regulation, rise to 45 days.
+CORES must, by national law (which follows EU regulation), maintain at any given time a stock of at least 45 days' worth of national oil product consumption.
 The remaining stock (to reach the national requirement of 92 oil consumption days) must be held by the oil operators, retail distributors, and consumers of imported oil.
 CORES is also responsible for ensuring that the oil operators fulfill their minimum-reserve obligations.